HackSocNotts/hacksocnotts.github.io/content/awesome-talks.md

 - https://youtu.be/_36csDow7J8 Arkisto: an open-source, standards-based framework for digital preservation (Mike Lynch, LCA 2021)
 - https://youtu.be/Kpb7dgnQRKA How a major museum runs on Linux (Simon Loffler, LCA 2021)
 - https://youtu.be/byasZFTgmIc Open Source AI and speech recognition (Kathy Reid, LCA 2021)
+- https://youtu.be/nI_3dvmV9_M Patently Obvious - The year that lawyers came to FOSS (Neil McGovern, LCA 2021)

 ## Cyber Security
 - https://youtu.be/jKIXw_ATdhE The Connected House of Horrors (Terence Eden, EMF 2018)